ailearncloud/ailearnweb/intro.md

 - **[AI-Learn Jorge](page-jorge)** is a "crowd-sourced" searchable digital repository of ALAs with robust IP management.

 - **[AI-Learn Maryam](page-maryam)** is AI-Learn's digital infrastructure, including cloud-based services for security, scalability, and integration.

+# <font color="maroon">Why AI-Learn?</font>

+AI-Learn is a set of next-generation AI-based tools for democratizing education by lowering costs and increasing value.

+AI-learn lowers costs by:

+- automating the tedious parts of curriculum development
+- harnessing the power of OER (Open Educational Resources)
+- providing an open digital library of smart instructional resources
+- leveraging open source software, methodologies and governance

+AI-learn increases value by:

+- enabling easy customization of instruction for vital new areas such as workforce development and adult learning

+- delivering “just-in-time” advanced analytics

+- crowd-sourcing instructional quality monitoring and evaluation

+- establishing a market place for exchanging and monetizing instructional materials

+# <font color="maroon">Open Source</font>

 The AI-Learn codebase will be made available under an MIT Open Source license.